This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Turkey.

 If a notification leads to an investigation (Phase II), it changes into a fully-fledged investigation.
 Under Turkish law, the investigation takes about six months.
 In practice, only exceptional cases require a Phase II review, and most notifications obtain a decision within about 45 calendar days from the original date of notification.

 Under what circumstances the basic timetable may be extended, reset or frozen?

 Any written information request by the Competition Board resets the clock and the review period starts again from day one once the responses are provided.
 As explained more fully in the previous section under Turkish law, the investigation takes about six months but if it deemed necessary, this period may be extended only once, for an additional period of up to six months, by the Competition Board.

 If the information requested in the notification form is incorrect or incomplete, the notification is deemed filed only on the date when such information is completed upon the Competition Board’s subsequent request for further data.

 Pursuant to article 15 of Communiqué No. 2010/4, the Competition Board may request information from third parties including the customers, competitors and suppliers of the parties, and other persons related to the merger or acquisition.
-According to article 11(2) of Communiqué No. 2010/4, if the Competition Authority is required by legislation to ask for another public authority’s opinion, this would cut the review period and restart it anew from
+According to article 11(2) of Communiqué No. 2010/4, if the Competition Authority is required by legislation to ask for another public authority’s opinion, this would cut the review period and restart it anew from day one.

 While not common practice, it is possible for the third parties to submit complaints about a transaction during the review period.